How Alpine Academy are using Hytro BFR wearables with their athlete drivers

 The way you carry your body also helps.
 The mind and body are intricately linked.
 The better your mind feels, the better the body is likely to work.
 But the flip side is also true.
 Approaching a task with confident body language, such as striding toward the station with upright posture and chest puffed out, helps to foster a positive mindset.

 There’s no arguing the fact that CrossFit tests the mind by pushing the body to its limit.
-Adopting these simple measures enhance CrossFit performance and encourage athletes to step out of their comfort zone and push themselves.
+Adopting these simple measures enhances CrossFit performance and encourages athletes to step out of their comfort zone and push themselves.

 Most important, though, is enjoyment.
 If you enjoy what you’re doing, you’re going to end up getting better at it.

 The best CrossFit athletes train for around 15-25 hours per week.
 Before you go hurtling into daily high-intensity activities, you must first build slowly.
 When working at such levels, you can’t suddenly thrust your body beyond what it can handle.
 Gradually progress your training frequency.
 Broadly speaking, the more you can train the better you will get.
 However, it’s important to factor in rest days to allow your body time to recover and hypertrophy, as well as reduce the risk of injury.